How to Know the Difference Between Hard & Soft Credit ChecksPublished on August 12, 2022 by CreditFresh

 In fact, it’s important that you check your credit regularly.
 Reviewing your credit is an important part of managing your money, as it lets you know where your credit stands.

 It’s also your right.
-Every year, you get a free copy of your credit report from each of the three major credit agencies.
+Every year, you can get a free copy of your credit report from each of the three major credit agencies.
 Ordering one copy every year from each agency is a simple way of keeping tabs on your score periodically throughout the year.

 The Main Difference Between Hard and Soft Credit Checks